You have under 30 days.

 The charger must be brand new.
 It cannot be refurbished or previously installed anywhere else.
 The IRS calls this the “original use” rule.

 Bidirectional chargers — also called Vehicle-to-Home (V2H) chargers — now qualify.
 This is new language added with the updated rules.
 If you want a charger that can power your home during outages, it’s now eligible.
 But it must still be original use.
 No secondhand units.
+When you look at if solar panels are currently worth it, the math becomes much more aggressive because your car can now act as a massive backup battery for the whole house.

 The equipment must be specifically designed for EV charging.
 General electrical panels or outlets do not count on their own.
 The charger itself must meet current UL standards.